Lunar Crater volcanic field: Geography and geomorphology

 The Lunar Crater volcanic field is located in Nye County, in the central part of the state of Nevada.
-The field lies almost north from Rachel, 100 km east-northeast from Tonopah and 400 km north of Las Vegas.
-Two highways run past its western and eastern margin, and both Nevada State Route 375 and U.S. Route 6 pass through the volcanic field; the volcanic field is about halfway between Tonopah and Ely along Route 6 and dirt roads run through the area.
+The field lies almost north of Rachel, 100 km east-northeast of Tonopah, and 400 km north of Las Vegas.
+Two highways run past its western and eastern margins, and both Nevada State Route 375 and U.S. Route 6 pass through the volcanic field; the volcanic field is about halfway between Tonopah and Ely along Route 6, and dirt roads run through the area.
 A parking place lies at the foot of the Easy Chair crater and another on the rim of Lunar Crater.